Swimming Pool Pests

 We’ve all had the experience of pure terror as a bee or wasp flies around you.
 Bees and wasps come out in full force during the summer time.
 But how do you combat this problem near your swimming pool?
 Today on Pool Calculator we are going to be diving into the pest problem that exists around swimming pools.
 This means we’ll explain why bees and wasps like to hang out with you, and ways to get rid of these pests.
 All of this is done to ensure you can enjoy your swimming pool with no distractions or traumatic moments that would surely ruin your peace of mind as a swimmer.

-Click here for more articles on Pool Lifestyle
+Click here for more about water bugs.

 Why Do Bees and Wasps Hang Around Swimming Pools?